-British mezzo-soprano, Anna Elizabeth Cooper has just graduated from the Royal College of Music International Opera Studio supported by the Stephen Catto Memorial fund, Help Musicians UK Sybil Tutton award, il Circolo trust, Mario Lanza Foundation, The Kathleen Trust and Rosehill Theatre.
+British mezzo-soprano, Anna Elizabeth Cooper graduated from the Royal College of Music International Opera Studio supported by the Stephen Catto Memorial fund, Help Musicians UK Sybil Tutton award, il Circolo trust, Mario Lanza Foundation, The Kathleen Trust and Rosehill Theatre in 2020.
 She previously gained a Master’s Degree with Distinction at the Royal College of Music, supported by a scholarship from the Soiree D’Or Committee, Sir Richard Stapley Educational Trust, RCM Study award, Yorkshire Ladies Council of Education and the Josephine Baker Trust.
 Now under the tutelage of renowned soprano, Amanda Roocroft, Anna previously studied with Mary Plazas at the Royal Northern College of Music where she gained her Bachelor of Music degree with First Class Honours.